ICAMS/Kanapy/README.md

 to verify the correct installation of Kanapy.

 **Note:** If the texture module (test\_texture.py) fails the test, the cause lies oftentimes in a wrong MATLAB path.
-Please run "\$ matlab startup_mtex.m" in that case to fix the problem.
+Please run "\$ matlab startup_mtex.m" in the directory "libs/mtex" to fix that problem.

 # Documentation

-Open *kanapy/docs/index.html* in a browser to access the complete documentation for kanapy.
+Open "kanapy/docs/index.html" in a browser to access the complete documentation for kanapy.

 The documentation is also available online on GitHub Pages: [https://icams.github.io/Kanapy/](https://icams.github.io/Kanapy/)